edwardisgoo/DecisionMaker/README.md

 **Kill the "where do you want to go?" loop.**

 Decision Maker is a real-time multiplayer app that forces groups to make decisions.
-Everyone proposes an option, everyone votes, and ties get broken — no more endless back-and-forth.
+Everyone proposes an option, everyone votes, and ties get broken.

 Built with Flutter and Firebase.